kensanata/spellcasters/Ilisanor.md

 **Spider hands** (2) allows you to locate the smallest vibrations within 100ft using your fingertips.
-Anytime you touch the ground or a wall in the next half hour, you can pinpoint living creatures within range.
+Anytime you touch the ground or a wall in the next half hour, you can pinpoint living creatures within range – as long as they also touch the ground or a wall!

 **Spider vision** (2) grows six extra eyes all around a head you touch.
-For a day, they can see in all directions, and they can see all sorts of additional fire like *jale* and *ulfire*.
-With these extra sleepless eyes, they can no longer be surprised.
+For a day, they can see in all directions, and they can see all sorts of additional colours like *jale* and *ulfire*.
+With these extra sleepless eyes, the target can no longer be surprised.

 **Liquefy** (2) makes your jaw grow large, with acid glands, and if you manage to bite somebody in that very moment, they must save